karlcyrus/reservation-system/README.md

 I'm Karl Cyrus Geron, I want to Upskill.
-I want to pursue Java Programming mainly using SpringBoot Currently learning front-end, by the end of the Month of July, planning to shift on learning back-end using Java.
+I want to pursue Java Programming mainly using SpringBoot.
+Currently learning front-end, by the end of the Month of July, planning to shift on learning back-end using Java.